-- Mathematics is a social activity that is best learned through interactions with others.
+- Mathematics is also a social activity that is best learned through interactions with others.

-- Engaging students in quantitative reasoning is of principle importance in helping them learn about mathematics.
+- Engaging students in quantitative reasoning is of principal importance in helping them learn about mathematics.

 - When motivated, all students want to learn and can learn.